AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/headless-journey/getting-started.md

 Developers should keep in mind a few basic recommendations as they plan their queries:

-* Queries should never rely on a fixed path (`ByPath`) to retrieve Content Fragments.
+* Queries should not rely on a fixed path (`ByPath`) to retrieve Content Fragments.
   * [Content authors have complete control on content fragment hierarchy](#content-hierarchy) and could make changes that would break such a query.
   * Queries should instead opt for content fragment model references with dynamic query parameters to filter the results to generate the desired payload.
-* For best query performance, always use persisted queries in AEM.
+* For best query performance, always use [persisted queries](/help/assets/content-fragments/graphql-api-content-fragments.md#persisted-queries-caching) in AEM.
 These are discussed later in the journey.
 * GraphQL is designed to be declarative following the motto ["Ask for exactly what you need, and get exactly that."](https://graphql.org) This means that when creating GraphQL queries, always avoid `select *`-type queries that you might create in a relational database.

 ### Performance Requirements {#performance-requirements}